i4Ds/whisper-finetune/README.md

    python src/whisper_finetune/scripts/finetune.py --config configs/large-cv-srg-sg-corpus.yaml
    ```

+## Deployment
+We suggest to use [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
+To convert your fine-tuned model, you can use the script located at `src/whisper_finetune/scripts/convert_c2t.py`.

+Further improvement of quality can be archieved by serving the requests with [whisperx](https://github.com/m-bain/whisperX).

 ## Configuration

 Modify the YAML files in the `configs/` directory to customize your fine-tuning process.
 Refer to the existing configuration files for examples of available options.